rachelkberryman/DSR_Mini_Competition/README.md

 ## Reproducibility

 The entire model should be completely reproducible - to score this Adam/Rachel will clone your repository and follow the instructions as per the readme.
 All teams start out with a score of 10.
 One point is deducted for each step not included in the repo.

-## Scoring Criteria

-The competition is scored based on a composite of predictive accuracy and reproducibility.

 ## Advice